Founder's Day

 Students in costume at the faculty-student baseball game

-Class of 1924 performing on the steps of Student's Building during the song contest
+Class of 1923 mounting the steps of Student's Building for the song contest

 The Archives & Special Collections Library is part of the Vassar College Libraries system.
 It holds the rare book, manuscript, and archival collections of the college.
 It collects, preserves, and makes available rare and unique collections, and also engages in teaching and outreach activities.
 This collection of finding aids describe items in both the Virginia B. Smith Memorial Manuscript Collection and the College Archives.